joakim-raivio/asteriod/README.md

 # Asteriod

-### Asteriod is a game jam project for Hive Helsinki built with C and SDL.
+### Asteriod is a game jam project for Hive Helsinki built with C and SDL in 48 hours.
 Only tested environment is for macOS 10.14.

 #### Installation: